London neighbourhoods

 13. King’s Cross

-- Known as the Knowledge Quarter - the location of British Library, Wellcome Trust, Alan Turing Institute, Francis Crick Institute, Google, Nature publishing, The Guardian and many more.
+- Known as the Knowledge Quarter - the location of British Library, Wellcome Trust, Alan Turing Institute, Francis Crick Institute, Google and DeepMind, Nature publishing, The Guardian, Astrazeneca, and many more.

 - Architecture gems include Gasholder Park, Coal Drops Yard (read about its history here (51.535522, -0.126936) and visit architecturally exciting Samsung store on the top floor), Granary Square, Lewis Cubitt Square, community garden (51.538009, -0.124362), Pancras Square, St Pancras Station, the light tunnel (51.533144, -0.124917), etc. King’s Cross Visitor Centre is a great place to start; the model of the neighbourhood gives you an overview of what there is to explore.
 Jack has a great post about this area.